Stellar Lineup of Speakers

 Experts from the Central Florida community present programs for adults interested in expanding and sharing their knowledge and experience.
 The variety of environmental and cultural topics stimulate appreciation of our unique community.

 Held (usually) on the second Thursday of each month – doors open at 9:30 for coffee and refreshments — the program begins at 10 AM.
-These free events are wonderful opportunities to learn and interact with other curious minded folks.
+These FREE events are wonderful opportunities to learn and interact with other curious minded folks.

 Let us know what you want to hear about, or what you can tell us about.
 Topics and speakers keep surprising us with their depth and scope.